Change Log All notable changes to this project will be documented in this file. This project adheres to [Semantic Versioning](http://semver.org/). ## [Unreleased] ### Added - zh-CN and zh-TW translations from @tianshuo. - de translation from @mpbzh. ## [0.3.0] - 2015-12-03 ### Added - RU translation

 - It’s made for humans, not machines, so legibility is crucial.

-- Changes should be grouped to describe their impact on the project:
+- Group changes to describe their impact on the project, as follows:

 Addedfor new features.